 Research topic on costal processes / management or Regeneration.

 Enrichment and Extra Curricular Activities

-The Geography department cater for activity days at the North Downs.
-Students have the opportunity to take part in a series of team-building and problem-solving activities designed to progressively develop their skills in working with others and to explore their own abilities while engaging in bush craft activities.
+The Geography department cater for activity days to Burgh Beech reservoir in Kent for our geography ambassadors.
+Students have the opportunity to take part in a series of team-building and problem-solving activities designed to progressively develop their skills in working with others and to explore their own abilities while engaging in water saving ideas!

-In GCSE we work alongside the Edexcel A and B Spec and take them on fieldtrips to one of the following locations - East London, Box Hill, Dorking or the Dorset coastline.
+At GCSE we work alongside the Edexcel B Spec and take students on field trips to one of the following locations - East London, Box Hill, Dorking or the Dorset coastline.